KTheXIII/embedded_system/Assembly/AVR.md

 JMP address is in 16-bit address space.
 THis is the same as CALL.

 RJMP and RCALL use a relative placement from the current position.
-These instrcutions takes less space.
+These instructions takes less space.

 #### `JMP`